DominikBorbuliak/MessageBusTestingApp/README.md

 - Message will be sent with serialization

 ### << Send Only - Simulate Exception Thrown in Receiver >>
-- Simulates the exception thrown in receiver
+- Simulates the exception thrown in receiver for messages that do not need to get response
 - You need to provide the attempt on which the exception won't be thrown and the text of the exception
 - You can write number 0 or less to simulate a message that will always throw exception